Large blue: Larva/caterpillar stage

-Female Phengaris lay eggs on specific plants such as thyme.
-Wild thyme is the preferred food plant in the UK and in cooler or more mountainous areas in Europe, marjoram is preferred by populations in warmer areas.
 After about three weeks, larvae hatch to feed on the seeds and flowers of the plant.
 The caterpillar will stay in the vicinity of its food plant until its 4th instar, when it will drop to the ground.
 From there the caterpillar will adopt various strategies to be found by Myrmica ants.
+Large blue caterpillars will sometimes follow ant trails or move away from the food plant during peak-foraging time to expose themselves specifically to Myrmica and not other ants.
 Several caterpillar species of Phengaris, such as P. rebeli and P. alcon, will secrete pheromones that are specific to their respective hosts.
 The purpose of such behaviour is to mimic the pheromones of ant larvae that will become workers in the future.
 By successfully mimicking ant larvae, the caterpillars are taken back to the host nest and fed by the ants.
 Originally it was thought that the large blue butterfly behaved differently in that some believed it either secreted a poor pheromone mimic, or did not secrete one at all.
+This was inferred from the fact that worker ants tended to neglect the caterpillars once in the nest.
 Today it has been determined that it still secretes semiochemicals as a form of chemical mimicry to gain acceptance into the host ant nest.
-Large blue caterpillars will sometimes follow ant trails or move away from the food plant during peak-foraging time to expose themselves specifically to Myrmica and not other ants.
-This results in workers generally ignoring the caterpillar once in the nest because it does not attract attention.
-The methods in which large blue caterpillars interact with the host ants are not yet known.

 Behaviour in the host nest

 "Cuckoo" strategy

 While most Phengaris caterpillars behave similarly before entering the host ant nest, once adopted into a nest the larvae adopt one of two strategies.
 The first is the "cuckoo" strategy.
 This has been studied extensively in P. rebeli, and consists of continued interaction between the caterpillar and the host ants.
 Once in the nest, the caterpillar uses acoustic mimicry to hide its identity.
 The large blue larvae using the cuckoo strategy stay in close quarters with the ants while producing a noise very similar to that of a larval queen ant.
-By mimicking a queen, Phengaris species which employ the cuckoo strategy are fed by the worker ants and are given preferential treatment over the real ant larvae.
+By mimicking a queen, larva are fed by the worker ants and are given preferential treatment over the real ant larvae.
 Cuckoo strategy users become such high-status members of the nest that the ants will kill their own larvae to feed the caterpillar and will rescue the caterpillar first in the face of danger.